suryatmodulus/cert-manager/README.md

 ### Service broker access

-As an alternative to the API, a service broker is available which allows users to
+As an alternative to the API, a service broker is available which allows for Moleculer microservices to add and remove domains from the manager too.

 ## Develop